SciML/ModelingToolkit.jl/docs/src/tutorials/ode_modeling.md

   it is then sufficient to specify the independent variable as second argument to `ODESystem`, e.g. `ODESystem(eqs, t)`.

-* A completely macro-free usage of MTK is possible.
+* A completely macro-free usage of MTK is possible and is discussed in a separate tutorial.
+This is for package developers, since the macros are only essential for automatic symbolic naming for modelers.

 * Vector-valued parameters and variables are possible.
 A cleaner, more consistent treatment of these is work in progress, though.
 Once finished, this introductory tutorial will also